behnazkhoshnood/tadig-restaurant/README.md

 - Beautiful photos of the dishes and drinks attract the customers.

-- reserving seats through the website is easy.
+- reserving seats throughout the website is easy.

-- writing a review through the website is easy.
+- writing a review throughout the website is easy.

 ## **Features Left to Implement**